Why you should create a Pinterest Business account

 Disclaimer: This blog post contains affiliate links.
 I may earn a small commission to fund my coffee drinking habit if you use these links to make a purchase.
 You will not be charged extra.
 So it’s a win for everyone!
 Please note that I won’t link any products I don’t believe in or don’t resonate with my blog site.
 Thank you!

-If this is still not enough for you to start to set up your very own business account, I’d like to add on top of all that, that 75% of the content that is posted on Pinterest, is shared by businesses.
+If this is still not enough to convince you to start your own business account on Pinterest, I’d like to add on top of these facts, that 75% of the content that is posted on Pinterest, is shared by businesses.
 Yes, you read it right… 75%, my friends!
 Pinterest is extremely effective when it comes to generating more traffic to your site.
 And more traffic = more sales!

-If there are so many business opportunities for grabs on Pinterest for other businesses, there must also be plenty business chances there for you!
+If there are so many business opportunities for grabs on Pinterest for other businesses, there must also be plenty of opportunities for your business too, right?!

 So, if you own a fantastic blog/website that is in desperate need to be seen by a bigger audience, you really sell yourself short if you don’t have a Pinterest Business account.